 Here’s a little something I’d like you to keep in mind:

 That is the end of my Ted Talk.
 Thank you for attending.
-We will be getting back to our regularly scheduled programming now as Metro Atlanta Bicycle Mayor.
+We will be getting back to our regularly scheduled programming now as Metro Atlanta Bicycle Mayor (link updated to reflect my one-year summary in a two-year term as part of a global consortium of bicycle mayors with the Amsterdam-based social enterprise BYCS).